 Step-by-Step Instructions

-Follow this simple process, and don’t forget to baste the chicken as it simmers in the gravy to keep it moist and flavorful.
+Follow this simple process to make this easy Southern smothered chicken recipe, and don't forget to baste the chicken as it simmers in the gravy to keep it moist and flavorful.

 Storage and Reheat